bemolicida/AIDL-PROJECT-ARTURO-P.G./README.md

 [![N|Solid](https://github.com/bemolicida/AIDL-PROJECT-ARTURO-PALOMINO/blob/master/images/Image19%20-%20testA%20loss.png?raw=true)]()

 ##### Conclussions:
 The configuration is not optimal as it shows overfit.
-The accuracy is nice and we can see the optimal accuracy is achieved fast, in less than 10 epochs.
+The accuracy is nice and I can see the optimal accuracy is achieved fast, in less than 10 epochs.
 Another interesting thing is that this net trains 60 epochs in less than 60 minutes while VGG lasts 4 times more.

 ### TEST B: